Neural Class Expression Synthesis: Background

 We deal with set-structured input data as in 3D shape recognition~\cite{qi2017pointnet}, multiple instance learning~\cite{dietterich1997solving}, and few-shot learning~\cite{finn2017model,snell2017prototypical}.
 These tasks benefit from machine learning models that produce the same results for any arbitrary reordering of the elements in the input set.
 Another desirable property of these models is the ability to handle sets of arbitrary size.

 In recent years, several approaches have been developed to meet the aforementioned requirements.
-The most prominent of these approaches include Deep Set~\cite{zaheer2017deep} and Set Transformer~\cite{lee2019set}.
+The most prominent of these approaches include Deep Set~\citep{zaheer2017deep} and Set Transformer~\citep{lee2019set}.
 The Deep Set architecture encodes each element in the input set independently and uses a pooling layer, e.g., averaging, to produce the final representation of the set.
 In contrast, the Set Transformer architecture uses a self-attention mechanism to represent the set, which allows pair-wise and even higher-order interactions between the elements of the input set.
 As a result, the Set Transformer architecture shows superior performance on most tasks compared to Deep Set with a comparable model size~\cite{lee2019set}.
-In this work, we hence choose the Set Transformer architecture (more details in Section \ref{sec:nces}) whose building blocks are elucidated in the following paragraphs.
+In this work, we hence use the Set Transformer architecture (more details in Section~\ref{sec:nces}) and refer to \cite{lee2019set} for a description of its building blocks: Multi-head Attention Block (MAB), Set Attention Block (SAB), Induced Set Attention Block (ISAB), and Pooling by Multi-head Attention (PMA).